HillsMakan/sydneyhillsmakan/src/content/partner/ipohhawkerrosebery.md

 region: nsw
 discount_pct: 5
 discount_text: Dine in and excludes Pubic Holidays & not in conjunction with any other offer
-address: "29, Shop 2/37 Epsom Rd, Rosebery, 2018, New South Wales, Australia"
+address: '29, Shop 2/37 Epsom Rd, Rosebery, 2018, New South Wales, Australia'
 coordinates:
   lat: -31.8759835
   lng: 147.2869493